hynek/doc2dash/docs/extending.md

 A *doc2dash* parser plugin has three jobs:

-1. Detect whether it can parse a directory.
+1. Detect whether it can parse a directory and extract a fitting name.
 2. Parse a directory and tell *doc2dash* about all entries that it wants indexed.
 3. Patch files such that *Dash.app* can [generate per-file tables of contents](https://kapeli.com/docsets#tableofcontents).